Philip Reeve: Biography

 Born on 28 February 1966 in Brighton, Reeve studied illustration, first at Cambridgeshire College of Arts and Technology (CCAT – now Anglia Ruskin University), where he contributed a comic strip to the Student Union magazine, and later at Brighton Polytechnic (now the University of Brighton).
 Before becoming an illustrator he worked at a bookshop in Brighton for several years.
 During his student years and for a few years afterwards he wrote for and performed in comedy sketch shows with a variety of collaborators under various group names, among them The Charles Atlas Sisters.
-He lives on Dartmoor with his wife Sarah and their son Sam.
+He lives on Dartmoor with his wife Sarah Reeve and their son Sam.

 With Brian Mitchell, Reeve is the author of a 1998 dystopian comic musical, The Ministry of Biscuits.
 "Stop!
 Think before you eat that biscuit!
 Is it in any way fancy?
 If so, then you are a criminal!
 In Post-War London, The Ministry of Biscuits casts its sinister shadow over every tea-time and elevenses in the land.
 Established to 'control biscuits, and to control the idea of biscuits', it prohibits decadent sweetmeats, such as the Gypsy Cream."
 This was performed at the Pavilion Theatre, Brighton, the Yvonne Arnaud Theatre, Guildford, and the 1999 Edinburgh Fringe Festival.
 It underwent a revival in 2005 at the Sallis Benney Theatre, Brighton, and began playing at Brighton's Lantern Theatre in November 2017.
 It has also toured to various other locations throughout the United Kingdom.

+Mitchell and Reeves also wrote the musical Lord God together.

 Reeve provided cartoons for books, including those in the Horrible Histories and Murderous Maths series.
 He wrote the Buster Bayliss series of books for young readers, which includes Night of the Living Veg, The Big Freeze, Day of the Hamster, and Custardfinger.
 He is the author and illustrator of a Dead Famous non-fiction book: Horatio Nelson and His Victory.

 Reeve's first book for older readers was Mortal Engines, which won the Nestlé Smarties Book Prize in age category 9–11 years and made the Whitbread Book Award shortlist.
 Mortal Engines is the first book in a series sometimes called the Mortal Engines Quartet (2001–2006), which includes Predator's Gold, Infernal Devices and A Darkling Plain.
 The books feature two young adventurers, Tom Natsworthy and Hester Shaw, living in a lawless post-apocalyptic world inhabited by moving cities.
 For the fourth volume, Reeve won the once-in-a-lifetime 2006 Guardian Children's Fiction Prize, judged by a panel of British children's writers.

 Reeve spent more than ten years on Mortal Engines, coming up with ideas in 1989 or 1990, leading to publication in 2001.
 He was working on it part-time between illustration jobs, but as he became sure he could complete such a project, he cut down his illustration work and devoted more time to writing.